emmcarr/Mmirus/README.md

 ## 1. Phylogenetics

-## 1.1 ddRAD phylogeny
+## 1.1 ddRAD phylogeny and population genomic analyses
 1.1.1 stacks pipeline: details how multi-species data were analysed using stacks v2.41

 1.1.2 ddRAD R QC code: details how R code was used to QC SNP data from stacks pipeline, select loci and samples, and generate dataset for IQtree

-1.1.3.
-SNP IQtree code: details how IQtree was run to generate SNP based phylogeny
+1.1.3 ddRAD analysis code: calculating heterozygosity, FST, dA, Tajima's D, doing genetic clustering with sNMF and IQtree command

 ## 1.2 mitochondrial phylogeny
 1.2.1 mitogenome pipeline: details how the phylogenetic tree was generated with BEAST2.